microsoft/call-center-ai/README.md

                 else Should we end the call?
                     App->>Communication Services: Send static SSML text
                     App->>Communication Services: End the call
                 end
             end
-            alt Is there a text?
-                alt Is there enough text to make a sentence?
-                    App->>Content Safety: Ask for safety test
-                    alt Is the text safe?
-                        App->>Communication Services: Send dynamic SSML text
-                    end
-                end
-            end
         end